 Lacquer is easy to apply and under normal conditions will last a long time.
-It also helps bring out the beauty in wood products.
+It also helps bring out the beauty of wood products.

 And that’s made possible by tinting clear lacquer with dye and colorants.

-Adding a dye stain and opaque colorants to a lacquer is one secret technique by which professional painters and finishers makes an ordinary wood look extraordinary.
+Adding a dye stain and opaque colorants to lacquer is one secret technique by which professional painters and finishers make an ordinary wood look extraordinary.

 However, to find the right lacquer for your needs, it helps to understand what it is and how the coloring can be changed to suit your needs.